Next Unit of Computing

 Next Unit of Computing (NUC) is a line of small-form-factor barebone computer kits designed by Intel.
 Previewed in 2012 and launched in early 2013, the NUC line continues to develop over generations of Intel-based CPU launches, spanning from Sandy Bridge-based Celeron CPUs in the first generation, to Raptor Lake-based mobile and desktop CPUs in the thirteenth, and more recently Meteor Lake-based processors with AI capabilities.

 The standard barebone kits consist of the NUC board, in a plastic case with a fan, an external power supply, and a VESA mounting plate.
 The plastic case is typically offered on one of two chassis, Tall (allowing for a 2.5" drive bay) or Slim (no 2.5" drive bay).
 The NUC motherboard measures approximately 4 × 4 in, although some models have had different dimensions.
-Intel also sells bare NUC motherboards, which have a built-in CPU.
-However, (as of 2013) the price of a NUC motherboard is very close to the corresponding cased kit; third-party cases for the NUC boards are also available.
+Intel also sells bare NUC motherboards, which have built-in CPUs.

 In July 2023, Intel announced that it would no longer develop NUC mainboards and matching mini PCs.

-They subsequently announced that NUC products will continue to be—and since that time have been—manufactured, sold and supported by ASUS under a non-exclusive license.
-ASUS unveiled the latest generation of NUC products at CES 2024, consisting of the NUC 14 Pro, NUC 14 Pro+, and first ever ROG NUC.
-In early September at IFA Berlin 2024, the NUC 14 Pro AI was showcased.
+They subsequently announced that NUC products would continue to be—and since that time have been—manufactured, sold and supported by ASUS under a non-exclusive license.